AdobeDocs/app-builder/getting_started/first_app.md

 ## 3. Signing in from CLI

-Once you have your project set up in Developer Console, it is time to move onto your local environment.
-You can always go back to Developer Console to modify your project later.
+Once you have your project set up in [Adobe Developer Console](https://console.adobe.io/), it is time to move onto your local environment.
+You can always go back to [Adobe Developer Console](https://console.adobe.io/) to modify your project later.

 1. On your machine, navigate to the Terminal and enter